 It was hard, I have to admit.
-For me I mean, because for him, well… It was fun on the first 2-3 weeks until he realized that this is for real, this is not just a playgroup where you go from time to time, but a serious “job”.
-So on his 3rd week he had some tough days as he really wanted home.
+For me I mean, because for him, well… It was fun for the first 2-3 weeks until he realized that this is for real, this is not just a playgroup where you go from time to time, but a serious “job”.
+So on his 3rd week, he had some tough days as he really wanted to go home.
 But a special someone in his pre-school did wonders.
-During a music session, she took him in her arms and danced around with him and took a circle and pretended that it’s a car’s steering wheel and started to “beep” and this is how she made him laugh.
-And that was is.
+During a music session, she took him in her arms and danced around with him and took a circle and pretended that it was a car’s steering wheel and started to “beep” and this is how she made him laugh.
+And that was it.
 That was the magical moment when my son relaxed and started to enjoy being there.

 Almost 2 years have passed and during this time, the preschool became his second home.
 He made lots of friends and they and the teachers became his second family, as he felt safe and loved, happy and well taken care of.